 It clearly doesn’t, but if the Constitution did protect the “right” to murder children in the womb, it too should be disregarded, for there’s a higher law which forbids the intentional killing of innocent human beings.
 Slavery Abolitionist William Lloyd Garrison was right to burn a copy of the US Constitution during a July 4th, 1854 speech to the Massachusetts Anti-Slavery Society because of the pre- 13th and 14th amendment compromises which allowed for slavery.

 A legal document which allows for the complete dehumanization and brutalization of image bearers of God is, as Garrison called it, “a covenant with death and agreement with hell.”
 In our case, there is nothing in the Constitution which allows for abortion, a fact which honest abortion supporters will admit.
 Again, if there were, it would be a covenant with death and an agreement with hell, but it does not.
 For this reason, the Constitution should be included in the case against abortion while not necessarily being the foundation of it.

-Beyond the economic illiteracy, Johnson is indicted by her words, as she exposes her horrific lack of appropriate priorities which lead her to value federal programs more than she values abolishing abortion.
 Again, fear is the driving force here.
 Fear of what the Supreme Court, which actually has no enforcement power, will do to a state which defies it, rather than fear of what God will do to a state and nation that defies Him.

 With Roe being morally execrable and legally null, state governors, legislators, and judges are morally and legally obligated to interpose – to put themselves between the tyrant and the victims who are being deprived of their God-given right to life.